tsgates/arch-wiki-markdown/wiki/ZFS.md

     30 19 * * 5 zpool scrub <pool>
     ...

-Replace <pool> with the name of your ZFS storage pool.
+Replace <pool> with the name of the ZFS pool.

 > Check zfs pool status

-To print a nice table with statistics about your ZFS pool, including and read/write errors, use
+To print a nice table with statistics about the ZFS pool, including and read/write errors, use

      # zpool status -v